Tiwi people: Beliefs

+Culture

 Art

 Compared with Arnhem Land art, Tiwi art often appears to be abstract and geometric.
 With its strong patterns and use of colour, Tiwi art is considered very attractive and highly collectible.
 Tiwi art is used to tell stories, and the hatch patterns represent friendships within the community.
 Many art experts worldwide have studied Tiwi art and have analysed the meaning of Tiwi symbols.
 Tiwi art forms an integral part of the oral tradition passing on history and wisdom through generations.

-English is taught at schools as a second language, and the Tiwi communicate principally in their own language.
-When in mourning, it is part of their beliefs to paint their body and express their love for who has passed through music, art and dance.
-Painting has been practised for thousands of years as a part of ceremonies and the Tiwi totem poles are famous and have been sold all over the world.
-Tiwi use natural ochre pigments.
-They make these colours from natural pigment in the earth.
-When a person dies their name becomes taboo.
-For many years as the spirit returns to the land, you cannot say the name of the person.
-When the Tiwis are using their remarkable knowledge to find food in the bush, they never take the mothers or the baby animals.
-This proves their incredible respect for the land and knowledge of how to conserve the environment.
+English is taught in some schools as a second language, and the Tiwi communicate principally in their own language.
+When in mourning, it is part of their beliefs to paint their body and express their love for whomever has passed through music, art and dance.
+Painting has been practised for thousands of years as a part of ceremonies and the Tiwi pukumani totem poles are famous and have been sold all over the world.
+Tiwi typically use natural ochre pigments which are found in the local environment.
+When a person dies, in Tiwi culture their name becomes taboo.
+According to traditional Tiwi beliefs, for the many years that pass as the spirit returns to the land, one cannot say the name of the person.

 Music

-Music has formed an integral part, of all aspects of life on the Tiwi islands, being centered around the Tiwi initiation ceremony, kulama (yam), and the innovative use of song on such occasions is now at risk given the weakening of the customary rituals that engendered its creativity.
+Music has formed an integral part, of all aspects of life on the Tiwi islands, being centred around the Tiwi initiation ceremony, kulama (yam), but the innovative use of song on such occasions is now at risk given the weakening of the customary rituals that engendered its creativity.

 The Tiwi people sing songs about the land which have been handed down through the generations.
 They sing about many aspects of their lives, including hunting, cooking, family, animals, plants and the Australian outback.
-Some of these songs have been recorded and archived.
-There was a performance of Tiwi women singing recently in different important venues in Australia.
-The Tiwi "strong women's group" are currently working on a collaborative project to conserve their music.
-Research has led to a revival of some of the old songs.
-As these songs have been sung for thousands of years, it is with the strictest sensitivity that this research must be carried out.
+Some of these songs have been recorded and archived and some performances by Tiwi women have been held at a number of important venues in Australia.
+The Tiwi "strong women's group" are involved in a collaborative project to conserve their music on Bathurst and Melville islands.
+Research projects have also led to a revival of some of the oldest Tiwi songs; due to the importance of these songs which have been sung for thousands of years, the research must be carried out with the strictest sensitivity.

-The music of the Tiwi women "strong women's group" is being preserved and revived currently on Bathurst and Melville island.
+Yiloga (Australian rules football)

+Yiloga (Australian rules football) has become an important part of Tiwi culture and is by far the most popular sport.
+The Tiwi Islands Football League (TIFL) is the main league and the TIFL Grand Final is the largest event on the island, attracting up to 3,000 spectators, equivalent to the entire Tiwi population.
+The Tiwi have their own semi-professional Northern Territory Football League club, the Tiwi Bombers.
+Tiwis have been enormously successful in the national fully professional Australian Football League, with around a third of the Territorians playing in the league coming from the two islands.